-- You can attach only supported USB devices to a guest operating system.
-For a list of the USB devices that ztC Edge systems support, see System Specifications. - Note that ztC Edge systems do not support USB 3.2 Gen 2 (10 Gbps), or higher, devices in the guest operating system.
+You can attach only supported USB devices to a guest operating system.
+For a list of the USB devices that ztC Edge systems support, see System Specifications.

+Note that ztC Edge systems do not support USB 3.2 Gen 2 (10 Gbps), or higher, devices in the guest operating system.
 However, you can insert a Gen 2 or higher device into a USB 3.2 Gen 1 (5 Gbps) host port, which forces the device to operate at the Gen 1 (5 Gbps) speed; in this case, you can attach the device to a guest operating system.
-(USB 3.2 Gen 1 (5 Gbps) devices are formerly referred to as USB 3.1 Gen 1 devices, and USB 3.2 Gen 2 (10 Gbps) devices are formerly referred to as USB 3.1 Gen 2 devices.) - 2.
-Do not attach a USB-attached SCSI (UAS) compliant device to a VM because the system does not support UAS devices.
+(USB 3.2 Gen 1 (5 Gbps) devices are formerly referred to as USB 3.1 Gen 1 devices, and USB 3.2 Gen 2 (10 Gbps) devices are formerly referred to as USB 3.1 Gen 2 devices.)

-- 3. The VM must be running in order for you to attach a USB device to it. - 4.
+- 2. The VM must be running in order for you to attach a USB device to it. - 3.
 By default, USB devices are enabled for attachment to VMs.
-To change this configuration, see Configuring VM Devices. - 5.
+To change this configuration, see Configuring VM Devices. - 4.
 Use either of the following methods to detach (that is, eject) a supported USB device from a Windows-based VM: - Clicking Eject in File Explorer-If you eject the device from File Explorer, you must detach it in the ztC Edge Console using the procedure below.
 Then, physically remove it from the ztC Edge system and reinsert it before reattaching to the same or another VM. - Clicking Safely Remove Hardware and Eject Media in the taskbar-If you eject the device from the taskbar, you must detach it in the ztC Edge Console using the procedure below.
 You do not need to physically remove it from the ztC Edge system before reattaching it to the same or another VM.